eddelbuettel/rcppsimdjson/README.md

 one library in two files, really.)
 Which makes R packaging easy and convenient and compelling.
 So here we are.

-For further introduction, see the [arXiv paper](https://arxiv.org/abs/1902.08318) (out/to appear in VLDB Journal 28(6) as well) and/or the video of the [recent talk by Daniel Lemire at QCon](http://www.youtube.com/watch?v=wlvKAT7SZIQ) (voted best talk).
+For further introduction, see the [arXiv paper](https://arxiv.org/abs/1902.08318) by Langdale and Lemire (out/to appear in VLDB
+Journal 28(6) as well) and/or the video of the [recent talk by Daniel Lemire at QCon](http://www.youtube.com/watch?v=wlvKAT7SZIQ) (voted best talk).